• Where to Stay in Santorini

-- Santorini beach and swimming weather is best from June to September.
+Santorini beach and swimming weather is best from June to September.

-- Santorini sightseeing weather is best from March to June and September to November.
+  - Santorini sightseeing is best from March to June and September to November.

   - High season in Santorini runs from late June until early September.
 Book hotels far in advance for these months.